lexeii/polyphone-doc-rst/docs/en/manual/soundfont-browser.rst

 Download
 --------

-For downloading a file, click on the icon “:guilabel:`download`” next to its file name in the section “:guilabel:`Downloads`”.
+For downloading a file, click on the icon :guilabel:`download` next to its file name in the section :guilabel:`Downloads`.
 You will see the download progress in a menu next to the main menu, at the top right corner of the software.
-Once a file is downloaded and if the file is a soundfont, it is possible to open it in a :ref:`soundfont editor <sf editor>` by clicking on the icon “:guilabel:`open`”.
+Once a file is downloaded and if the file is a soundfont, it is possible to open it in a :ref:`soundfont editor <sf editor>` by clicking on the icon :guilabel:`open`.

 It is possible from the menu to clear the completed downloads.
 If everything is cleared, the download menu disappears.